-Community members may obtain a library card by completing an application (including social security number) and presenting a photo ID.
+Community members may obtain a library card by completing an application and presenting a photo ID.
 There is no charge for library cards and you can complete an application form at the Midlothian or Chester Campus Libraries.
 You are responsible for all items borrowed with your card.
-If your card is lost or stolen, the cost of a replacement is:

 Please inform the Library staff if your card is lost or stolen.

 Circulating items: books, noncurrent magazines, reserve materials, DVDs and video recordings.

 Non-circulating items: reference materials, reserve materials (library use only), electronic devices (library use only), and current issue magazines.
 These items must be used in the library.

 Fines and Fees

 Materials from the library collections do not accrue fines.
 If items are overdue, the library will send a reminder.
 If items are overdue for more than 90 days they are considered delinquent or lost.
 If the item is not returned, patrons will be billed for the delinquent/lost items.
 Patrons will be billed for damaged items.
 Two additional notices are sent to the patron before the debt information is sent to the State of Virginia.